 There are 3 levels available:

-Teachers can be trained as cycle training assistants, enabling them to deliver bikeability within their school.
+Teachers can be trained as Bikeability Scotland Instructors, enabling them to deliver Bikeability within their school.
 Interested volunteers in the community can also receive training and assist schools to deliver the training.

 For further information contact the Road Safety Unit at RoadSafety@glasgow.gov.uk